jz674/Markov-Documentation/README.md

 ## Automatically Design and Update Test Scripts
 > Made by Developers for Developers

 Markov automates the process of creating, updating, and running test scripts that model your customer's web traffic.
-Each script creates the abstraction of a "virtual" user that is interacting realistically with the API layer of your application.
+Each script creates the abstraction of a synthetic user that is interacting realistically with the API layer of your application.

 # Table of Contents
 - [Mission](#mission)